Champii/Hacktiv/README.md

 ## TODO

  - Jail the Computation Record methods to avoir Dependencies collisions
  - Provide methods to stop watching

+## Changelog

+ - Simplified syntax for Value.
+Now useable directly as function taking no parameter for Get and taking one for Set